ncphillips/makersasylum.com/_events/summer-program-in-advanced-robotics-and-ai.md

   content: |-
     ## Who?

-    The program is especially curated for kids of age 12 - 18 years
+    The program is especially curated for kids of age 12 - 18 years.
+The intake for each batch is limited to 25 participants to maintain a good peer to mentor ratio.
 - template: buckets
   buckets:
   - title: Summer Program in Advanced Robotics and AI